appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/git-errors.md

 # Git Common Errors

-The section illustrates common Git errors and how to resolve them on Appsmith.
+This page walks through common Git errors and how to resolve them on Appsmith.